Hierarchical contagions in the interdependent financial network: Models

 Substituting for the total asset value V from (\ref{Eq:V3}), this becomes

 Here we refer to $\mathbf{A}=\widehat{\mathbf{C}}(\mathbf{I}-\mathbf{C})^{-1}$ as the interdependency matrix.

 As in \citet{FJ-Elliott-Golub-Jackson-2014-AmEconRev}, banks will lose some value in discontinuous ways if their values fall below certain critical thresholds.
 In fact, it's these discontinuities that lead to cascading failures.
-If the equity value $v_i$ of a bank $i$ falls below some threshold level $\underline{v}_{i}$, then the bank is said to fail and incurs failure costs $\beta_{i}\underline{v}_{i}$.
+If the equity value $v_i$ of a bank $i$ falls below some threshold level $\underline{v}_{i}$, then the bank is said to fail and incurs failure costs $\beta_{i}\underline{v}_{i}$ with $\beta \in [0,1]$.
 In many situations, a natural cap for $\beta_i$ is 1.
-That is, the maximum loss that can result from the failure of bank $i$ is its value at the time of failure.
+That is, the maximum failure cost for bank $i$ will not exceed its equity value at the time of failure.

 The valuations in (\ref{Eq:V3}) and (\ref{Eq:v3}) are similar when we include the discontinuous failure costs, and so the total value of bank $i$ becomes

 where $I_{v_{i}<\underline{v}_{i}}$ is an indicator variable taking value 1 if $v_{i}<\underline{v}_{i}$ and value 0 otherwise.